-In the Unison, you may use the PTPv1 protocol or the PTPv2 protocol.
+In the Tempus LX, you may use the PTPv1 protocol or the PTPv2 protocol.
 PTPv2 is the default.
-In order to change the selection from PTPv2 to PTPv1 you need to use the ptpversionconfig command.
+In order to change the selection from PTPv2 to PTPv1 you can use either the keypad/display or the serial/network port.